 The Department of Corrections took possession in July 1983.

 Boonville Correctional Center

 In 1983 the DOC constructed a 14-foot chain link fence topped with razor wire encompassing the main grounds of the 59 acre facility.
 The beginning count at BCC was reported to be 115 offenders.
 January 1984’s population was 273 and by the end of that first full year BCC had 437 offenders.
 By 1991 we had 1001 offenders and BCC reached its highest number ever during June 1998 with 1696 offenders due to the placement of 5 all-weather tents to alive over-crowding throughout the DOC.
 Once new facilities in the state were operational our population returned to 1316 by the end of 2000.
-In 2013 our maximum offender capacity was adjusted to our current capacity of 1346 and in 2016 BCC’s average daily population was 1325.
+Our maximum offender capacity is currently 1382 and in 2016 BCC’s average daily population was 1325

 While BCC is a state penitentiary the old buildings, many trees and spacious areas often remind us it was once the Missouri Reform School for Boys.